aquasecurity/kube-hunter/README.md

 ### Where should I run kube-hunter?
 Run kube-hunter on any machine (including your laptop), select Remote scanning and give the IP address or domain name of your Kubernetes cluster.
 This will give you an attackers-eye-view of your Kubernetes setup.

-You can run it on a machine in the cluster, and select the option to probe all the local network interfaces.
+You can run kube-hunter directly on a machine in the cluster, and select the option to probe all the local network interfaces.

-You can also run KubeHunter as a pod within the cluster.
+You can also run kube-hunter as a pod within the cluster.
 This gives an indication of how exposed your cluster would be in the event that one of your application pods is compromised (through a software vulnerability, for example).

 ### Scanning options
 By default, kube-hunter will open an interactive session, in which you will be able to select one of the following scan options.
 You can also specify the scan option manually from the command line.
 These are your options: